Dr Almut Beige

 - Head of Theoretical Physics Group

-The main aim of my research is to increase our understanding of quantum physics, especially the quantum physics of quantum optical systems, like trapped atoms and photons [1,2,3].
-Many of the quantum effects which we studied in the past [4,5] now have applications in quantum computing [6,7,8,9], quantum metrology and quantum sensing .
-Experiments, which employ fast technological advances, have already answered many of our questions concerning the foundations of quantum physics but more questions are raised in the process.
-I expect that, within the next decade, we will uncover many interesting new effects with potential applications in quantum technology.
+The main focus of my research is the modelling of quantum optical systems, like laser-driven atomic systems and photons [1,2,3].
+Many of the quantum effects which we studied in the past [4,5] have immediate applications in quantum computing [6,7,8,9], quantum metrology and quantum sensing .

 - Extending the validity range of quantum optical master equations, A. Stokes, A. Kurcz, T. P. Spiller, and A. Beige, Phys.
 Rev. A 85, 053805 (2012). arXiv:1111.7206.